 To advance the frontiers of STEM education, Chandrakasan is exploring how to best use different kinds of novel teaching methods.
 In 2014, EECS developed one of the first certificate-granting courses for MITx, the Institute’s massive open online course (MOOC) effort, in support of XSeries, which provides integrated offerings that help reimagine the building blocks that structure learning in the digital environment.
 Last fall, EECS and the Office of Digital Learning piloted a full-credit online course for a small cohort of students on campus, who gave the experience strong marks for providing flexibility and reducing stress.

 Like MIT as a whole, Chandrakasan is committed to supporting the conversion of discoveries and inventions into practical technologies, products, and services in the world.
 As such, he has a long-standing interest in creating opportunities for innovation outside the lab.
-He is a board member and chair of the MIT advisory committee dealing with MIT policies for The Engine, a new accelerator launched by MIT last fall to support startup companies working on scientific and technological innovation with the potential for transformative societal impact.
+He is a board member and chair of the MIT advisory committee dealing with MIT policies for The Engine, a new accelerator launched by MIT to support startup companies working on scientific and technological innovation with the potential for transformative societal impact.

 Apart from his administrative roles, Chandrakasan has produced a significant body of research since joining the MIT faculty in 1994.
 It has focused largely on making electronic circuits more energy efficient.
 His early work on low-power chips for portable computers helped make possible the development of today’s smartphones and other mobile devices.
 More recently, his research has addressed the challenge of powering even more energy-constrained technologies, such as the “internet of things” that would allow many everyday devices to send and receive data via networked servers while being powered from a tiny energy source.